openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/chrome-origin-trials.md

 * via what is known as an "Origin Trial 3"

-Some browsers (like Edge) have recently stopped making the JSPI flag available in the edge://flags UI for users to updated.
+Some browsers (like Edge) have recently stopped making the JSPI flag available in the edge://flags UI for users to update.
 The only way to enable JSPI for these browsers is via a Chrome Origin Trial.

 It also is a better overall experience for end users.
 These users never need to manually enable JSPI or even know JSPI exists.
 Origin Trials will transparently enable the JSPI flag for the end-user of your BrowZer-protected web app.